survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 # Minifying

 Since webpack 4, the production output gets minified using [terser](https://www.npmjs.com/package/terser) by default.
 Terser is an ES2015+ compatible JavaScript-minifier.
-Compared to UglifyJS, the earlier standard for many projects, it's a future oriented option.
+Compared to UglifyJS, the earlier standard for many projects, it's a future-oriented option.

 Although webpack minifies the output by default, it's good to understand how to customize the behavior should you want to adjust it further or replace the minifier.